 Launching in early 2022, the Museum will be increasing its online offering with a new webpage to explore some of the Highland buildings that are located in the open-air site, and the collections we have here in Am Fasgadh, our purpose-built collections store.
 This will include a number of textile items which are kept in the store due to their fragility, and that in the past have been difficult to provide access to, such as an original drugget skirt and mutch, a roll of tweed produced on St Kilda, and a 1950s wedding dress.

 Photography, film, audio and text will all be used to provide a rich online experience that will enhance a visit to the site.
 For visitors who might be living on the other side of the world and are unable to visit in person, the new website will give a chance to see inside some of our buildings and provide a taster of what we have here on-site and in-store.

 The project will span collections from the 1800s up to the 1950s, and cover many aspects of social history in the Highlands such as home and family life, working the land, traditional crafts, sport, education and recreation.
 The sites and object collections featuring in the project are: the Blackhouse, Traveller Summer Camp, Knockbain School, Boleskine Shinty Pavilion and Lochanhully House.

 In this project, we are working with different community groups to explore these buildings and objects, and add new layers of insight and perception to the collection.
 We’ll be continuing working with Badenoch Shinty Memories Group to explore the sporting objects, and are strengthening links with other local groups such as the Aviemore Scouts and a local befriending service, to provide some enjoyable activities based around the buildings and collections.

 There’s lots of work going on in the background.
-We can’t wait to open the digital door later this year and invite you in!
+We can’t wait to open the digital door early next year and invite you in!